seattleacademy/saaswinter1516/README.md

-#Day 11
+#Day 12
-Today we worked on making math work sheets using HTML, JavaScript, and Math-Jax.
+Today we worked on making longer math worksheets that have interactive answer checking.